-A core CSA capability is biological sample collection.
-We have over 52 years of experience sampling, characterizing, and assessing biological organisms in marine and coastal environments.
-CSA has conducted hundreds of multidisciplinary marine surveys worldwide, many of which have included the collection and analysis of biological organisms.
+With over five decades of experience sampling, characterizing, and assessing biological organisms in marine and coastal environments, a core CSA capability is biological sample collection.
+Subject matter experts at CSA have conducted hundreds of multidisciplinary marine surveys worldwide, that have included the collection and analysis of biological organisms.

 As with our sediment and water collection capabilities, the collection, preservation, and study of marine biological samples are often critical components to program integrity.
 We have the capability, experience, and equipment necessary to collect biological samples in water depths ranging from shallow coastal waters to full ocean depth.
 Due to domestic and foreign guidelines enforced by the various regulatory agencies, our field scientists and technicians are knowledgeable and experienced relative to the appropriate biological sampling, collection, and preservation procedures.
 Utilizing our knowledge of domestic and international regulations, we design and implement scientifically sound environmental programs and conduct rigorous data analyses according to strict quality assurance/quality control (QA/QC) requirements.
 Our extensive industry experience enables CSA to focus on high-quality services and timely execution to meet project objectives.